The Most Common Headache Doesn’t Start in your Head

 Most of us know what a headache feels like.
-In fact, 8 out of 10 people have headaches from time to time.
+In fact, 96% of people have a headache at some point.
 You might blame your headache on long days in front of a computer, skipping meals and not getting enough sleep.

 But that doesn’t really explain the source of the pain – does it come from your head or is there something else going on?